 by CSyphrett, Martin Maenza and Doc Quantum

-A strange red light descended from above, casting an otherworldly glow over the tower.
+A strange red light emanated from above, casting an otherworldly glow over the tower.
 Abby’s eyes widened in awe and trepidation.
 It’s unlike any sunlight I’ve ever seen before, she thought, steeling herself for what lay ahead.

 The force of his attack proved devastating, shattering the helmet of his armored adversary.
 The formidable blast tore through the metal, severing the head from its body, which proved to be an empty suit of armor animated through supernatural means.